 Nov.
 5, 1996: “Smokey Joe’s Cafe” Opening Night Reception & Cast Party for producer, cast, crew and composers.
 Dennis was again invited to perform their music but, this time at the Rock Hall… with the legendary composers Leiber & Stoller in attendance!
 How that happened was Chameleon Chandler performed songs from the Leiber & Stoller songbook at that above-mentioned promotion.
 It was held under the marquee and later in the lobby of Playhouse Square’s Ohio Theatre.
 There he was heard by Company manager Mitzi Harder of The NYC Smokey Joe Cafe Tour Company as she walked past. (“Good Timing”, as the song says!)

-She immediately contracted him to play ALL the Opening Night festivities… Pre-curtain for the come-in-of-the-crowd and the After Cast Party for cast, crew and composers, too!
+She immediately put him under contract to play ALL the Opening Night pre-curtain festivities… including the come in of the crowds … and of course the After Party for cast, crew and composers, too!
 Musician-Dennis was excited for not only does he love Leiber & Stoller’s music but he also was looking forward to seeing Leiber & Stoller… again for a variety of reasons. …

 ..
 For example… Inspired by the prospect of meeting them again, Dennis dug out a photo we had taken back in ’87 of Leiber & Stoller onstage at New York’s Waldorf Astoria as they were being inducted into the rock hall of fame.
 It was the same night B.B.
 King was inducted and, as the blues legend’s guests, we were given great vantage point.
 One that made the inductions up, close and personal… especially for Dennis.
 Why?
 Three of his most favorite musical mentors and guitar teachers, Chuck Berry, Bo Diddley and B.B.
 King were all together… at one point that night… at the same table.So excited were we, that we both forgot to capture them all together in a “Kodak moment”.
 But we did remember the camera later.
 So when on stage came Leiber & Stoller for their award… we snapped them.
 Timing.After his gig at the rock hall (that night of Nov.
 5, 1996) Dennis got to show the 1987 shot to Leiber & Stoller, who loved the photo so much they both wanted to keep it.
 They wondered why Dennis said he forgot about the photo all that time… up and til this booking.
 Cancer-survivor-Dennis offered how life took on different priorities that year (’87 was the start of his battle now victory over leukemia).
 Which is perhaps why the composers signed his copy with the inscription: “Dennis, You’ve survived a lot of Rock ‘n’ Roll.
 Best Wishes”, Leiber & Stoller.